rgeyer/rs_selfservice/README.md

 * Soft deletes for products, provisioned products, perhaps others?
 * Fully async provisioning operations.
 Main page should make ajax call to provision, which should spawn a new process which can be checked in on later, perhaps providing step by step log lines visible to the user.
   * All ajax calls are actually ajax with a progress bar.
 Above still needs more love.
 (Done)
-* Handle "cloud not supported" errors when provisioning servers or arrays
-  * Select default Datacenter when not specified and supported/required by the cloud
-* Accept (meta, not dashboard) inputs for products.
-Customized form during provisioning.
-Also self referencing variables
+* Accept product inputs which can customize the form during provisioning.
-  * Multiple Choice (dropdown)
-  * If/Else options, like MySQL 5.1 or 5.5 with logic (use one ST over another depending upon selection)
   * Inputs "2.0" type functionality.
 When a particular cloud is chosen, ask for required inputs specific to that cloud etc.
 * Accept dashboard inputs for products.
   * As a named credential